 We do not expect visitors to contribute during this act of worship; nor do we wish to pressure anyone into doing so.
 You may desire to learn more about our ministry before bringing your offerings to God through our church and you are welcome to participate as your heart leads you to give.

 During each service our ushers pass an offering plate so that our time of worship may include bringing gifts to God.
 Our members may contribute with cash or check in offering envelopes to keep our gifts a private matter known only to the Lord.
 A young one may offer a dollar or the change her parents gave her to contribute.
 The point is our offerings are personal and each given in their own way.
-As the offering plate reaches you, if do not wish to give, simply pass the plate along.
+As the offering plate reaches you, if you don’t feel comfortable giving, simply pass the plate along.